-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above,' or N/A as this may delay the submission or approval of your plan.
+DO NOT use special characters, numberedor bulleted lists copied from Word, 'see above,' or N/A as this may delay the submission or approval of your plan.

 Based upon the district report card, strategic planning, Board of Education goals the district is focusing on building an MTSS framework to support all students academically and social emotionally.
 The district will use grant funding to systematize processes across the district for special education programs.
-This will include an emphasis on maximizing special education program.
-Special education programs are deficiently and special education teachers in implementing co-teaching and behavioral interventions.
+This will include an emphasis on maximizing special education dollars and decrease turnaround on evaluation timelines.
+The district will expand their special education high school transition program.
+The district will continue to support general education and special education tenses in implementing co-teaching and behavioral interventions.

 Based upon the district report card, strategic planning, Board of Education goals the district is focusing on building an MTSS framework to support all students academically and social emotionally.
 The district will use grant funding to systematize processes across the district for special education programs.
-This will include an emphasis on maximizing special education program.
-Special education programs are deficiently approved their special education teachers in implementing co-teaching and behavioral interventions.
+This will include an emphasis on maximizing special education dollars and decrease turnaround on evaluation timelines.
+The district will expand their special education high school transition program.
+The district will continue to support enal education and special education techers in implementing co-teaching and behavioral interventions.